 April Holmes ’96

 April's influence goes much beyond the track.
 She promotes greater understanding and acceptance of individuals with disabilities.
-She is a highly sought-after corporate and motivational speaker who uplifts audiences with her talks on leadership, diversity, motivation, and conquering challenges.
-Additionally, she helps entrepreneurs, athletes, and C-suite executives reach their greatest potential as a certified executive coach.
-April Holmes, who was raised with a strong work ethic, has redefined what it means to be disabled.
+She is a highly sought-after corporate and motivational speaker who uplifts audiences with her talks on leadership, diversity, motivation and conquering challenges.
+Additionally, she helps entrepreneurs, athletes and C-suite executives reach their greatest potential as a certified executive coach.
+April Holmes, who was raised with a strong work ethic, has refused to be defined by a physical disability.